-When most people hear “Louisiana food” they instantly think of gumbo, jambalaya, and our world-famous crawfish.
-But that’s only the beginning!
-From the spices to the serving sizes, no one else does seafood quite like Louisiana – especially Baton Rouge.
+When people think of Louisiana food, they instantly think of gumbo, jambalaya and of course, our world-famous crawfish.
+But that’s only the beginning – from the spices to the serving sizes and the pounds of seafood coming in straight from the Gulf of Mexico, no one else does seafood quite like Louisiana, especially Baton Rouge!

 A favorite amongst families and football fans since 1988, Sammy’s Grill has seafood on almost every inch of the menu (except dessert of course).
-From classic Cajun dishes like the Acadian Catfish to the beloved Seafood Platter, you’ll be able to taste a wide variety of Louisiana seafood at an affordable price.
+From classic Cajun dishes like the Acadian Catfish to the beloved seafood platter, you’ll be able to taste a wide variety of Louisiana seafood at an affordable price.

 POOR BOY LLOYD’S

 Poor Boy Lloyd’s pays tribute to the origin of what is known now as a po’boy sandwich with their historically accurate menu.
 Their large selection of “poor boys” features the original fried shrimp and oyster sandwiches, along with some unique options like tuna, boiled shrimp and catfish.
 With such close proximity to the Gulf of Mexico, you’re guaranteed fresh catches every day!

 DRUSILLA SEAFOOD RESTAURANT

 Feast on all the local flavors at Drusilla Seafood Restaurant, which has been serving up an extensive menu of fried, broiled and blacked seafood dishes for over 40 years.
 This local favorite is sure to give you a taste of real Louisiana tradition!